-I’m totally smitten with all the possibilities that Crystal Clay offers to the jewelry artist.
+I’m totally smitten with all the possibilities that Epoxy Clay offers to the jewelry artist.
 Understanding some basics of how to mix it, even before you take it out of the package, will help a great deal as you explore this new medium.
-Check out this video we did with fusionbeads.com on How To Mix and Use Crystal Clay!
+Check out this video we did with fusionbeads.com on How To Mix and Use Epoxy Clay!

 Here is a transcript of the video to follow along or refer back to.